 What type of Visual Snow Syndrome research does the Visual Snow Initiative (VSI) fund?

-The Visual Snow Initiative (VSI) funds a diverse range of scientific research focused on understanding and addressing Visual Snow Syndrome (VSS), with the ultimate goal of discovering a cure for the condition.
+The Visual Snow Initiative (VSI) funds a diverse range of scientific research aimed at understanding and addressing Visual Snow Syndrome (VSS), with the ultimate goal of discovering a cure.

-VSI’s Global Research Team discussions focus on identifying and funding the most promising research proposals, guided by recommendations from leading experts.
-With the high volume of proposals received, VSI prioritizes projects with the greatest potential for impactful results.
+VSI’s Global Research Team works to identify and fund the most promising research proposals, guided by leading VSS experts.
+Given the large volume of proposals, VSI prioritizes projects that hold the greatest potential for impactful outcomes.

 Used as targets for personalized treatments for Visual Snow Syndrome.